Meet the Professors

 Read more about Professor Hardcastle

-Education: Juris Doctorate from McGeorge School of Law, University of the Pacific, Sacramento; Bachelor of Arts in Political Science from University of the Pacific, Stockton
+Education: Juris Doctor from McGeorge School of Law, University of the Pacific, Sacramento; Bachelor of Arts in Political Science from University of the Pacific, Stockton

 Professional Experience: Professor Hardcastle has been a Judge of the Sonoma County Courts since 1997.
 He was Presiding Judge of the Juvenile Division from 2010-2011, Presiding Judge in 2003-2004, and Supervising Judge of the Criminal Division in 2001-2002.
 Prior to that, Professor Hardcastle was a Military Judge for the U.S. Army Reserves, presiding over Army court martials, and a civil trial practice attorney.

-Memberships: California Judges Association; Board of Directors, University of the Pacific Alumni Association; Member, United States Army Reserve, Rank of Lieutenant Colonel.
+Memberships: California Judges Association (Past President); Board of Directors, University of the Pacific Alumni Association; Member, United States Army Reserve, Rank of Lieutenant Colonel.
 Professor Hardcastle is a graduate of the B.E.
 Witkin Judicial College of California and Military Judges Course, Charlottesville, Virginia.
 In 1989 he was named "Boss of the Year" by the Sonoma County Legal Secretaries Association.

-History at Empire College: Professor Hardcastle has taught Evidence at Empire College since 2005.
+History at Empire College: Professor Hardcastle has taught Evidence and Remedies at Empire College since 2005.

 Read more about Professor Illsley

-Education: Juris Doctorate from the University of Southern California, Bachelor of Arts in History from the University of California, Davis
+Education: Juris Doctor from the University of Southern California, Bachelor of Arts in History from the University of California, Davis

 Professional Experience: Professor Illsley practices in the areas of real estate, business transactions and estate planning with the law firm of Perry, Johnson, Anderson, Miller & Moskowitz, LLP.
 He handles wills and trusts, probate, small business formation (corporations and limited liability companies), and a broad range of business and real estate transactions.
 He has practiced law in Sonoma County since 1980.